ppy/osu-wiki/news/2022/2022-10-21-project-loved-october-2022.md

 Before we proceed with the picks, we'd like you to keep in touch with all the ins and outs of the Project Loved team:

-- We'd like to thank ::Kasumi-sama::{ user=6177263 } and [stupud man](https://osu.ppy.sh/users/2141612) for their tenures as osu!catch and osu!mania captains respectively, as they both decided to resign recently.
+- We'd like to thank ::Kasumi-sama::{ user=6177263 } and ::stupud man::{ user=2141612 } for their tenures as osu!catch and osu!mania captains respectively, as they both decided to resign recently.
 We wish them the best in their future endeavors!
 - In brighter news, we'd like to welcome ::aceticke::{ user=8838763 } to the team!
 He will be joining us as a metadata reviewer in order to help ensure that all Loved picks are all ready before granting them their well-earned leaderboards.
 - Lastly, applications for the osu!mania captain position are open!
 So, if you're interested in promoting some coveted beatmaps to the key mashing community, consider applying here: